 Design is how it works.
 This is not something you can apply later to make things pretty.
 It has to be designed-in.
 It's not just about having pretty documentation.

-Indifference towards people and the reality in which they IIVE IS ACTUALLY THE ONE AND ONLY cardinal sin in design.
-Dieter Rams.
+Indifference towards people and the reality in which they live is actually the one and only cardinal sin in design.
+Dieter Rams

 Solve real problems for real people